Drive sales on autopilot with ecommerce-focused featuresSee Features

 #2 Scrub your list to get rid of old emails and those that don’t convert regularly.

-You can do this using tools in your email marketing client or using services like Unbounce.
+You can do this using tools in your email marketing software or using services like Unbounce.

 #3 If you send a regular newsletter or new products email to your list, keep the design consistent!